projectwallace/format-css/README.md

 # format-css

-Lightweight and fast library to format CSS with some very basic [rules](#formatting-rules).
-Our design goal is to format CSS in such a way that it's easy to inspect.
+Fast, small, zero-config library to format CSS with basic [rules](#formatting-rules).
+The design goal is to format CSS in a way that makes it easy to inspect.
 Bundle size and runtime speed are more important than versatility and extensibility.

 ## Example output